seldon/scrapy/docs/topics/loaders.rst

         <a class="email" href="mailto:whatever@example.com">Email Us</a>
     </footer>

-Without nested loaders, you need to specify the full xpath (or css) for each value that you wish to extract.
+Without nested loaders, you need to specify the full XPath (or CSS) for each value that you wish to extract.

 Example::